arrowLeftBack

 What happens after a venue goes through the PVR process?

-Generally, once the PVR is complete, the government investment decision is finalised.
 If the report confirms the venue is good for the Games, good for the community and good for Queensland, the project can progress to a final design and a tender process ahead of construction starting.

 Discover how we're making progress